While wandering the yard, did you spot something that looked a bit unusual? Perhaps a bare branch that’s usually bursting with leaves?

-Tree Stress Signs and Treatment
+Tree Stress Signs & Treatment

 Injured branches or limbs after a storm

 Pruning is the answer here.
-You may be able to prune small branches that can be reached on the ground yourself.
+You may be able to prune small branches that can be reached from the ground yourself.
 But have a local tree expert prune large or tall branches.
 They know how to do this while keeping themselves and your home safe!

 Splits or cracks in your tree

 Minor splits in trees should heal on their own, but severe splits need help from an arborist to see what the next best step is.
-If the crack affects more than half of your tree, removal is likely the best option.

 A gradual lean that happens overtime is generally no big deal.
 But if your tree suddenly leans after a storm, it could be at risk to fall.
 Call your arborist for a free consultation.
-He’ll inspect it and let you know what you should do next to keep your home safe!
+He/she inspect it and let you know what you should do next to keep your home safe!

 Mushrooms or fungi growing at the base of a tree